top of page

 > we're wanderers at heart

 Copper Beech is a global community and we are wanderers at heart.
 Just like the roots of a tree, our mission ripples far and wide and exists well beyond the confines of a physical space.
-Our first and current home happens to be at Holy Family, a Catholic Retreat Center located in Farmington, CT.
-Yes, a Passionist retreat center dedicated to contemplation and compassionate action is the hub for our secular office and is where we offer courses, day programs, and overnight retreats!
+However, our primary location for programs happens to be at Holy Family, a Catholic Retreat Center located in West Hartford, CT.
+Yes, a Passionist retreat center dedicated to contemplation and compassionate action is the primary location for our secular organization and is where we offer courses, day programs, and overnight retreats!

-Here are a few of our favorite things about this campus:
+Here are a few of our favorite things about the Holy Family campus:

 • We have access to 48 wooded acres featuring lovingly maintained perennial gardens, sculpture gardens,